Know Your Onions: Critical response

 Reviewing the episode for The A.V.
 Club, Alex McLevy gave it a "B−", describing it as "entertaining but somewhat messy".
-He felt Koenig and Enoch had the best dialogue of the episode, and also felt the scenes Deke and Mack on the train with Freddy were effective.
+He felt Koenig and Enoch had the best dialogue of the episode, and also felt the scenes Shaw and Mack on the train with Malick were effective.
 McLevy would have liked the season to explore the 1930s setting more rather than the quick wrap-up in this episode which led to several "large elements falling apart".
-These included Simmons finding some of the super soldier serum on the Hydra agent's shoe, and Daisy telling Deke to kill Freddy which McLevy felt was out of character for her.
+These included Simmons finding some of the super soldier serum on the Hydra agent's shoe, and Johnson telling Shaw to kill Malick which McLevy felt was out of character for her.
 On that point, he concluded that "the whole moral dilemma of whether to protect Malick or take him down felt forced and clunky, with one side the obvious right choice."
-Michael Ahr at Den of Geek gave the episode 3.5 out of 5 stars, also feeling that Daisy's choice was out of character but praising the MCU connections, action sequences, and time travel elements.
+Michael Ahr at Den of Geek gave the episode 3.5 out of 5 stars, also feeling that Johnson's choice was out of character but praising the MCU connections, action sequences, and time travel elements.
 Ahr felt those points made up for the episode's "moral and psychological conundrums" that made the episode less exciting than others, along with the train scenes which he felt were repetitive.
 Both McLevy and Ahr noted that the scenes with May and Yo-Yo appeared to be setting up future stories for them and hoped that those would not be dragged out much longer.

 Writing for Bam!
 Smack!
 Pow!, Wesley Coburn gave the episode a "B−", saying the episode "mostly served as filler to really get the characters into position for their first main action of the story".
-Syfy Wire's Trent Moore felt the episode had "big twists [and] wild action" and felt knowing the liquid Freddy was carrying would eventually lead to the super soldier serum that creates Captain America raised some "really fun questions about time travel."
+Syfy Wire's Trent Moore felt the episode had "big twists [and] wild action" and felt knowing the liquid Malick was carrying would eventually lead to the super soldier serum that creates Captain America raised some "really fun questions about time travel."
 Michal Schick of Hypable thought the episode was fun, particularly highlighting the period costumes, but said it was "pretty rough around the edges".
-Schick criticized the lack of explanation for the team having to time travel at the end of the episode, and found the conclusion to the Freddy dilemma disappointing.
+Schick criticized the lack of explanation for the team having to time travel at the end of the episode, and found the conclusion to the Malick dilemma disappointing.
 He did think the scenes between May and Enoch in the episode were "painful but delightful".